jqdsouza/MLForTrading/README.md

 <li>sddr: Standard deviation of daily return</li>
 <li>sr: Sharpe ratio</li>

-<b> marketSimulator </b>: A market simulator that accepts trading orders and keeps track of a portfolio's value over time and then assesses the performance of that portfolio.

-Note: These projects were completed as part of Udacity's incredible ML for Trading course developed by Professor Tucker Balch.
+Note: These projects were completed as part of Udacity's incredible <a href="https://www.udacity.com/course/machine-learning-for-trading--ud501"> ML for Trading </a>course developed by Professor Tucker Balch.